aleximm1/CV/README.md

 ## Alexander Imm

 I am a curious and enthusiastic Software Developer in training, who loves solving problems and learning new technologies.
-I chose not to go to university and instead decided to focus on something in which both I have a genuine interest and could see myself doing for the rest of my life.
+I chose not to go to university and instead decided to focus on something in which I have both a genuine interest and could develop into a career.
 I am looking for the opportunity to work as part of a skilled team working on large scale complex problems.

 ## Skills